 On the summit woot woot!
 It took us only 2 hours 15 minutes to reach the peak.

-Charlie and I take in the view.
+Charlie and I take in the view in 2015.
 So pretty!
 That’s Mt.
 Ogden in the distance.

 Whew July is HOT!
 We started hiking at 6:15 am and it was still pretty warm, especially for Charlie.
 I ended up giving him most of my water, and we still ran out with 2 miles to go back to the car.
 We were on the summit by 8:15am, and then tried to run as much of it back as we could.